Teenaged rock 'n' roll superstar from the late 1950s makes a comeback in Austin

 Singers barely out of their teens themselves were writing songs and getting them recorded.
 If they were lucky, their records would sell.

-That was a time when a tall, good-looking high school kid from Port Arthur formed his first band.
-Gene Bourgeois, later known only as Jivin’ Gene, would play at local teen dances and get paid – not with money but with all-you-can-eat crawfish.
+That was a time when a tall, good-looking high school kid from Port Arthur, Texas, formed his first band.
+Gene Bourgeois, later known only as Jivin’ Gene, would play at local teen dances and get paid – not with money, but with all-you-can-eat crawfish.

-Bourgeois was cranking out songs like a 24-hour factory, some of them about love, most of them about love lost.
+Bourgeois was cranking out songs like a 24-hour factory – some of them about love, but most of them about love lost.

 That’s when a local deejay and music promoter named Huey Meaux thought one of those songs might be a hit.
 Meaux was right.